-As well as supporting you with your tenancy, your Neighbourhood Officer makes sure your neighbourhood is clean, safe, and a place you're proud to live.
+As well as supporting you with your tenancy, your Community Co-ordinator makes sure your neighbourhood is clean, safe, and a place you're proud to live.

 If there are neighbourly tensions or reports of anti-social behaviour, they will investigate and deal with any problems in partnership with other organisations and our dedicated Community Safety Team.